 As we said before, settling out of court is often a good choice in personal injury cases because you can get paid faster.
 But if you’re going to get paid more if the case goes to trial, why not wait?
 The truth is that there are many unknown factors that can influence a case once it goes to trial, and neither side necessarily has an advantage.

 Judges and juries are highly unpredictable, with personal biases that can turn and open and shut case into a fiasco if you’re unlucky.
 Settling out of court can minimize these risks, and ensure you get paid at the end of the day.

 When developing a personal injury case, it is on you, the client/plaintiff/claimant, to supply much of the information and evidence, from the sequence of events that led to the injury, to the people involved, including witnesses.
-After an initial consultation where you describe your case to personal injury attorney, they may give you a list of pertinent information to collect on your own.
-Establishing a case requires an abundance of material evidence, from witness testimony and medical evaluations, to a thorough examination of the legal literature that relates to the case and its precedents.
+After an initial consultation where you describe your case to a personal injury attorney, they may give you a list of pertinent information to collect on your own.
+Establishing a case requires an abundance of material evidence, from witness testimony and medical evaluations to a thorough examination of the legal literature that relates to the case and its precedents.

 Resolution typically occurs through either bilateral negotiation or mediation.
 Bilateral negotiation is where the legal teams meet face to face and take turns presenting their views of the case and their respective demands.
 This is arguable the most time and cost-efficient form of negotiation in a settlement, if it works.
 Mediation, where a third party communicates between the two legal teams, is more expensive but has a much higher average success rate.
 A good negotiation will require compromise on both sides, but resolving the case before trial is usually worth it.